sighjs/sigh/README.md

   write('build')
 ]
 ```
 This would transpile files matching `src/*.js` using babel and copy them to the directory build.
 Files matching `vendor/*.js` will all be concatenated together into a single file at `build/vendor.js`.
-The file `bootstrap.js` will be copied to `build` without modifications.
+The file `bootstrap.js` will be copied to `build` without being modified beyond adding a source map comment.

 ## concat
 The `concat` plugin concatenates all resources together into one file.
 The order in which the files are concatenated corresponds to the depth-first index within the tree of the plugin that produced the original source content of that file.